Table of Contents

 Its headquarters continue to be based where the company began: Ingelheim, Germany.
 Albert Boehringer started this company as a small factory producing tartar.
 Over the last 130 years, the company has expanded greatly to develop drug therapies in cardiovascular health, oncology, respiratory, metabolic disease, immunology, and retinal health.

 Boehringer Ingelheim produces some of the highest-selling drugs in the pharmaceutical industry, like Spiriva, Jardiance, and Pradaxa.
 If you want to save on the Pradaxa cost, you can save through My Drug Center.

 How to take Pradaxa Safely

 Every medication comes with the risk of adverse side effects, and patients should be aware of them.
 The best way to avoid complications is to take Pradaxa as directed by your doctor.

 Your doctor will let you know how long you need to take Pradaxa, and you should not stop taking this drug unless directed to do so.
 Pradaxa is typically taken twice a day, every 12 hours.
 This drug is easy to consume because it can be taken with or without food.

 After opening your Pradaxa prescription bottle, you should use it within four months to prevent drug expiration.
 If your medications expire, you should refresh your prescription and dispose of your medications properly.
+After the expiry date, the manufacturer no longer guarantees the full safety and efficacy of the drug.
 Everyone’s treatment plan differs, so consult your doctor if you have any questions about how to take your medications.